elidoran/node-date-holidays/README.md

 // New Year's Day is always January 1st, and, when it's on a weekend then
 // it's observed on the nearby Friday or Monday

-// this is how to use the generator instead of

 mainInfo = {
   name  : 'New Year\'s Day',  // display name
   bank  : true,               // bank holiday (federal)